Skip to content

 The council's carbon footprint

-This page looks at the carbon emissions from the Council and its activities.
+Carbon emissions from the council and its activities.

-This page is about the carbon emissions from the Council and its activities.
-For the carbon footprint of County Durham as a whole, visit the County's page.
+For the carbon footprint of County Durham as a whole, visit the County Durham's carbon footprint page.

 The council's carbon footprint is calculated at the end of each financial year.
-The most recent figures cover April 2021 to March 2022.
-This webpage will be updated at the end of July each year with the latest data.
+The most recent figures cover April 2023 to March 2024.
+We will update this information at the end of July each year with the latest data.

 Targets

-The Climate Emergency Target for the council is to achieve 80% actual reduction on carbon emissions from 2008/09 baseline by 2030.
-That means that in the financial year 2029/2030, we should have a carbon footprint no greater than 21,154 tonnes of carbon dioxide equivalent per year.
+The Climate Emergency Target for the council is to achieve Net Zero with an 80% actual reduction on carbon emissions from 2008/09 baseline by 2030.
+That means that in the financial year 2029/2030, we should have a carbon footprint no greater than 16,104 tonnes of carbon dioxide equivalent per year which will need to be offset.

 YearActual EmissionsTarget Emissions